 In 2007, revised minimum flows were adopted and a recovery strategy was developed for the Lower Hillsborough River.
 A joint funding agreement with the City of Tampa to implement recovery projects was also incorporated into the rule.
 The recovery strategy requires that in 2013, and for each five-year period through 2023, the District shall evaluate the strategy and implementation.
 The first five-year evaluation was published in 2015.
-The second five-year evaluation draft is now available and will be presented to the District’s Governing Board in March 2020.
+The second five-year evaluation was provided to the District’s Governing Board in May 2020.

 The District will be scheduling a stakeholder meeting in late summer 2021 to review ongoing and proposed data collection and analysis efforts associated with the third five-year assessment.

 Data files that will support the Third Five Year Assessment due in 2023 are available for download below.

 This file contains the consolidated minimum flow implementation data from the USGS, City of Tampa, and the Southwest Florida Water Management District.
 The period of record for this data is 1/1/2018-6/30/2022.

 This file contains data from the Southwest Florida Water Management District for Structure S-161, S-162, and the pump at the dam.
 The period of record for this data is 12/31/2007–12/31/2017.
 It contains daily average flow for water that was diverted at S-161 (Middle Pool to Hillsborough Reservoir), S-162 (Lower Pool to Middle Pool), and the pump at the dam (Hillsborough Reservoir to Base of Dam) during District operational control.